robbobfrh84/gas-up/TO_Tutorials_Examples/clasp-cli-development/README.md

 * $`clasp deploy`
   * Note: this will create a new version.
 COPY that id.

-* Likely, you'll really be pushing and deploying at the same time, same version.
+Sometime, you'll really be pushing and deploying at the same time, same version.
 * $`clasp push`, then
 * $`clasp deploy -i <the version id>` or whatever version you want to deploy from.
 Note, you might need to check the browser ui to get the most current version
   * Example: `clasp deploy -i /s/AKfycbyGSuUQMuuaPAYAF-mgbg52A-ZLUv6h-jZ_Bk_kO0hf0PylmdPvWwytGpas4v9hq0_y`